shadow-robot/sr_interface/hand_kinematics/README.txt

 USAGE
 -----
 Launch files are provided to start the 5 kinematics services (one for each finger), either in standalone version (requires sr_hand to find URDF file) or in standard version supposing you have already LOADED the robot_description on the parameter server.
 This robot description MUST contain tip frames (only in newer versions of URDF files)

 TEST
 ----
 To test the FK/IK several possibilities are offered :
+1) Automatic test
+  * start a roscore
+	* rostest hand_kinematics hand_kinematics_services_test.test
+	* rostest hand_kinematics hand_kinematics_plugin_test.test
-1) Use provided tests
+2) Manual provided tests
        * start a simulation of the hand : roslaunch sr_hand gazebo_arm_and_hand_motor.launch
 	roslaunch sr_hand sr_arm_motor.launch